Julián Araujo: Barcelona

-On 1 February 2023, FC Barcelona and LA Galaxy agreed on a transfer for Araujo.
+On 1 February 2023, Barcelona and LA Galaxy agreed on a transfer for Araujo.
 The paperwork, however, was delivered 18 seconds late, and the deal was left in limbo after FIFA rejected the transfer but the Court of Arbitration for Sport overruled.
 Ultimately, by 17 February Araujo was transferred to Barcelona.

+Loan to Las Palmas

+On 1 August 2023, Araujo was loaned to La Liga side Las Palmas for the entire 2023–24 season.

+On 31 October, Araujo scored his first goal with the club in a 3–0 away win against Manacor to advance in the second round of the Copa del Rey.
+On 1 December, he scored his first league goal with the club, scoring the first goal in their 2–0 win over Getafe.
+On 7 January 2024, during a Copa del Rey match against Tenerife, Araujo picked up a red card for a violent conduct on Nacho Martínez after Nacho Martínez had gone down in the penalty area.
+On 10 January, it was announced that he would serve a four-match suspension.
+He returned a month later on 10 February, coming on in stoppage-time for Marvin Park in their 2–0 win over Valencia.

+Bournemouth

+On 13 August 2024, Araujo joined Premier League team Bournemouth on a five-year deal.

 International career

 United States

-Araujo was eligible to play for the United States or Mexico.
+Araujo was eligible to play for the United States and Mexico.

 After an injury to Ayo Akinola, Araujo was named to the 2019 FIFA U-20 World Cup squad to represent the United States under-20.

 Araujo was called into the United States national soccer team by Gregg Berhalter for the January 2020 camp, but did not make an official match appearance.
 He was called up again in December 2020 for a game against El Salvador, in which he made his senior level debut.
 Araujo was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.

-On 18 June 2021, Araujo was named to the preliminary 59-player USMNT roster for the 2021 CONCACAF Gold Cup but was left off of the final roster on 1 July 2021.
-Berhalter cited Araujo's dual citizenship and him not feeling ready to become cap-tied to the USMNT.
+On 18 June 2021, Araujo was named to the preliminary 59-player USMNT roster for the 2021 CONCACAF Gold Cup but was left off the final roster on 1 July 2021.
+Berhalter cited Araujo's dual citizenship and unwillingness to become cap-tied to the USMNT.